CZDanol/AnotherCraft/README.md

 # Anothercraft - visualisation of a procedurally generated voxel terrain
+** THIS IS MY MASTER THESIS.
+THERE IS ALSO THE ANOTHERCRAFT PROJECT I'VE BEEN WORKING ON AFTER UNIVERSITY, WHICH IS HERE: https://github.com/AnotherCraft **

 **The binary is not working, and I won't fix it.
 Sorry.
 However, we have a new sneak peek in this repo: https://github.com/AnotherCraft/ac-releases/releases**

 A master thesis project.
 Basically a Minecraft clone, I was focusing on accelerating things on GPU.
 There is a master thesis text in the repository, however it is in Czech.
 There's also a first few chapters of the english master thesis translated, then I lost the drive.
 I might eventually document some of the techniques on a blog or something.